michael-123/PYDFMerger/README.md

   4. Pages 2 to 3 from `03_document3[2-3].pdf`

 ## Known Problems
-If the page numbering of the PDF starts with roman numbers I-IV the script won't work properly.
+* If the page numbering of the PDF starts with roman numbers I-IV the script won't work properly.
+* If there are more PDF files that do not match the file name pattern the script will crash.

 ## Executables
 * There a Windows .exe in the `Download` folder which runs the script without the need of Python 3.5.
 It was build on a 64 bit Windows machine.